netdata/go.d.plugin/modules/x509check/README.md

 # x509 certificates monitoring with Netdata

-This module checks the time until a x509 certificate expiration.
+This module checks the time until a x509 certificate expiration and its revocation status.

 ## Charts

-It produces only one chart:
+It produces the following charts:

 -   Time Until Certificate Expiration in `seconds`
+-   Revocation Status in `status`

 ## Configuration